Vlahaka/Nilogism/main_paper.md

 **According to Google:**

-"Logic is the study of reasoning, specifically how to distinguish between good and bad reasoning.
+> "Logic is the study of reasoning, specifically how to distinguish between good and bad reasoning.
+>

-It provides a framework for analyzing arguments, identifying valid inferences, and determining whether conclusions follow logically from given premises.
+> It provides a framework for analyzing arguments, identifying valid inferences, and determining whether conclusions follow logically from given premises.
+>

-In essence, logic helps us understand how to think critically and make sound judgments.
+> In essence, logic helps us understand how to think critically and make sound judgments.
 Here's a more detailed breakdown:
+>
 > **Reasoning and Inference:**
 > Logic is concerned with the process of drawing conclusions based on evidence or premises.
+>
 > **Formal vs. Informal Logic:**
 > Formal logic focuses on the structure of arguments, while informal logic examines the content and context of arguments.
+>
 > **Key Concepts:**
 > Logic involves understanding concepts like validity, soundness, truth, and logical fallacies.
+>
 > **Applications:**
 > Logic is used in various fields, including mathematics, computer science, philosophy, and everyday decision-making.
+>
 > **Importance:**
-> Developing logical thinking skills is crucial for evaluating information, forming sound arguments, and making informed decisions.
+> Developing logical thinking skills is crucial for evaluating information, forming sound arguments, and making informed decisions."

-## Using logic we will do our best to highlight the causes of Awareness, Identity, Memory, Language, Purpose and Consciousness."
+**Using logic we will do our best to highlight the causes of Awareness, Identity, Memory, Language, Purpose and Consciousness.**

 ---